michaelmargolis/ASIP-V1.1/README.md

 ### What is this repository for? ###

-*ASIP contains the unerlying services manager and IO support for setting pin modes and reading and writing digital and analog pins.
+* ASIP contains the underlying services manager and IO support for setting pin modes and reading and writing digital and analog pins.
-*asipPixels supports neopixel (WS281x) LEDs
+* asipPixels supports neopixel (WS281x) LEDs
-*asipLCD supports 128X64 I2C OLED lcd panels *asipRobot supports Motor control and other features of the Mirto robot boards *asipHeading provides compass heading using the HMC5883L magnetometer
+* asipLCD supports 128X64 I2C OLED lcd panels
+* asipRobot supports Motor control and other features of the Mirto robot boards
+* asipHeading provides compass heading using the HMC5883L magnetometer